AntonioLunardi/Loan-Classification-Prediction-Competition-Case/README.md

 To build a binary classification model to predict the outcome.
 Perform exploratory data analysis (EDA) and data preprocessing.
 Model building and  cross validation.
-Perform feature engineering hiperparameter optimization for better accuracy.
+Perform feature engineering and hiperparameter optimization for better accuracy.